-This event is open to Rigpa Dzogchen Mandala students, Ngöndro Mandala students who know how to practise sadhana* and qualified Vajrayana students from other sanghas.
+This event is open to Rigpa Dzogchen and Ngöndro Mandala students, who know how to practise sadhana* and also to qualified Vajrayana students from other sanghas.
 If you are not a Rigpa student fill out this request form

-We are very happy to announce that the tradition of holding an annual drupchen at Lerab Ling with Neten Chokling Rinpoche, Orgyen Tobgyal Rinpoche and monks from the Chokling Monastery in India, will continue this year.
+We are very happy to announce that the tradition of holding an annual drupchen at Lerab Ling with Neten Chokling Rinpoche, Orgyen Tobgyal Rinpoche and monks from the Chokling Monastery in India, will continue this year in spring.

 The drupchen will be that of White Tara (Chime Pakme Nyingtik), a practice that has been especially advised for our own and other sanghas in the West.
-We have received many teachings and much training in this practice, and the opportunity to engage in this practice together, based on all this knowledge and experience, and in the presence of such highly accomplished masters and practitioners, has the potential to bear great fruit.
+As a sangha we have received many teachings and much training in this practice, and the opportunity to engage in this practice together, based on all this knowledge and experience, and in the presence of such highly accomplished masters and practitioners, has the potential to bear great fruit.

 At a time when we as a sangha, the Buddhadharma in general, and the world at large, needs healing, inspiration and renewal, this practice carries great meaning and power.
 Please do join us to make the most of this very precious opportunity!